Biotech Gene Therapy Names Juno, Kite, And bluebird bio Still Have Room To Run

 Juno Tanks on Closing Leukemia Drug Program

-Juno Tanks 33% on Leukemia Trial Suspension (JUNO)
+Juno Tanks 33% on Leukemia Trial Suspension

 Bluebird, Kite and Juno Delivering CAR-T Cancer Study Updates to ASCO '17 Meeting